baidinvladislav/baidinvladislav/README.md

 - ✅ Mastered and deeply understood over 200 coding questions on [LeetCode](https://leetcode.com/baydinvladislav/) and [GitHub](https://github.com/baydinvladislav/cracking-interview), focusing on algorithm optimization and problem-solving techniques.
 - 🌐 Solid fundamental understanding of web technologies including HTTP and RESTful services.
 - 💻 Development, testing, troubleshooting, and documentation of web applications.
-- 📱 Published Own App: Successfully launched an application available on the App Store in Croatia and Russia:
+- 📱 Published Own App: Successfully launched an application available on the App Store in Russia and Croatia:
   - [🇷🇺 Download in Russia](https://apps.apple.com/ru/app/ascoach/id6452119737)
   - [🇭🇷 Download in Croatia](https://apps.apple.com/hr/app/ascoach/id6452119737)
 - 🛠️ Developed **microservices** for the Russian startup **Whoosh** — a leading e-scooter sharing service operating in **Russia, Belarus, Kazakhstan, Brazil, Chile, and Peru**.